-The Arizona Department of Transportation, in cooperation with the city of Flagstaff, initiated a project to construct a new roundabout that will replace the signalized intersection at Fourth Street and Cedar Avenue/Lockett Road to improve the safety and function of the intersection.
+The Arizona Department of Transportation, in cooperation with Yavapai County, has initiated a project to install a roundabout at the intersection of Cornville Road and Tissaw Road in the community of Cornville.

 The Arizona Department of Transportation has initiated a wildlife overpass and fence installation project along Interstate 17 between Kelly Canyon and Munds Park (mileposts 322-331) south of Flagstaff.